microl44/Julet/README.md

 5. On the next page, enter the path to the MySQL executable file (e.g. "C:\Program Files\MySQL\MySQL Server 8.0\bin\mysql.exe") in the "Program/script" field, and enter the following command in the "Add arguments (optional)" field:
   -u [username] -p[password] Jul -e "DELETE FROM activity_log WHERE timestamp < DATE_SUB(NOW(), INTERVAL 30 DAY);"

+In regards to article 6, section f: the only purpose of processed data is to identify, discourage and prevent malicious usage.
+Only strictly necessary information to accomplish this purpose is processed and saved.
+Any data processed is stored for 30 days, after which it's then deemed not necessary for said cause and deleted.

 Article 5, section e:
 "kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89(1) subject to implementation of the appropriate technical and organisational measures required by this Regulation in order to safeguard the rights and freedoms of the data subject (‘storage limitation’);".